pooltogether/multichain-gov-proposal-spec/MultiChainVoting.md

 <img src="./assets/Epochs.png" alt="drawing" width="60%"/>

-When a user transfers EpochVoter tokens, the contract will record the *minimum balance held by the user during the epoch*.
+When a user transfers EpochVoter tokens, the contract will record the *minimum voting power held by the user during the epoch*.
 This ensures that users cannot double-vote: the voting power for an epoch excludes tokens that have moved.

 Below is the specification for the EpochVoter contract, and extensions to the GovernorBranch and the GovernorRoot contracts.